tmforum-rand/schemas/README.md

         "examples": [ "VendorProductOffering", "DroneServiceSpecification" ]
     }
 ```
-This has been put together as a **full template example**.
+This has been put together as a **JSON Schema template example**.
 Any new JSON-Schema for TM Forum entities might start by cut-n-pasting the text below, then modifying as appropriate:
 ```
 {
     "$schema": "http://json-schema.org/draft-07/schema#",